anonymous4interspeech2025/vove/README.md

 ```

 # Demo
 Please check our demo in `demo.ipynb`.
-Using four sample audio files from the sample folder, we compare each speech sample and predict its attributes.\
+Using four sample audio files from an unseen dataset (VCTK), which is located in the `sample` folder, we compare each speech sample and predict its attributes.\
 In the `.ipynb` file, we compare the top-10 attributes between speakers of the same gender.
 Listen to the samples and check whether they make sense.